cisagov/Malcolm/docs/kubernetes.md

 ### <a name="Ingress"></a> Ingress Controller

 Malcolm's [ingress controller manifest]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/00-ingress.yml) uses the [Ingress-NGINX controller for Kubernetes](https://github.com/kubernetes/ingress-nginx).
-A few Malcolm features require some customization when installing and configuring the Ingress-NGINX controller:
+A few Malcolm features require some customization when installing and configuring the Ingress-NGINX controller.
+As well as being listed below, see [kubernetes/vagrant/deploy_ingress_nginx.sh]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/vagrant/deploy_ingress_nginx.sh) for an example of how to configure and apply the Ingress-NGINX controller for Kubernetes.

 * To [forward](malcolm-hedgehog-e2e-iso-install.md#HedgehogConfigForwarding) logs from a remote instance of [Hedgehog Linux](hedgehog.md):
     - See ["Exposing TCP and UDP services"](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/) in the Ingress-NGINX documentation.